jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/features.md

 AFC has the ability to keep track of number of tool changes when doing multicolor prints.
 Number of toolchanges will be pulled from files metadata stored in moonraker.
 AFC will keep track of tool changes and print out the current tool change number when a T(n) command is called from gcode.

+!!!note "Minimum Moonraker Version Required"

     Make sure moonraker version is at least v0.9.3-64 to utilize this feature.

 If you have set up your `Change filament G-code` section to use `SET_AFC_TOOLCHANGES` in your slicer please remove the following lines: